 Bonny’s fiber supplement powder is made up of a custom fiber blend containing psyllium husk powder and inulin.
 Bonny is all-natural, plant-based fiber that tastes AMAZING and contains adaptogens.

-Bonny comes in four delicious flavors that you will crave daily: Amplified Apple Pie, Berry Beauty, Strawberry Serenity and Matcha Magic.
+Bonny comes in delicious flavors that you will crave daily like Apple Pie, Mixed Berries, and Super Strawberry.

 As always, we wish your pleasant poops.